-Most, if not all, of workouts, guides, and information out there is targeted to a younger audience.
+Most, if not all, of the workouts, guides, and information out there are targeted at a younger audience.

 However, all of that knowledge is useless because seniors simply don’t have the physical capabilities of going through crazy gym workouts that take hours and leave you covered in sweat.

 That’s why, after receiving countless messages asking for advice, I decided to compile the best treadmill workouts for seniors I could find and some that I have personally crafted up.

 Before we start though, I will recommend that if you are in search of a treadmill for seniors, to actually not search for that but instead get a cushioned low-impact treadmill.